What Is Holistic Dog Food?

 Where Do I Buy Holistic Food & Which Brands Are The Best?

-Check your local pet store for holistic dog food (wet or dry) — smaller boutique or “natural” pet stores may have more choices.
+Check your local pet store for holistic dog food (wet or dry).
+Smaller boutique or “natural” pet stores may have more choices.
 Another great place to buy your dog food is online.
-Check out Amazon (click here) which has a great selection of holistic dog foods.
+Check out Amazon, which has a great selection of holistic dog foods.
 You could also make your own!

-It’s up to you to do your research as to which holistic dog food brand is best for you and your dog.
+It’s up to you to research which holistic dog food brand is best for you and your dog.
 Be sure to check the ingredients to be confident that you’re giving your dog the nutrients that work the most harmoniously for them.
-And don’t forget — be weary of the term “holistic” on the packaging as it has not yet become regulated.
-Again — it’s up to you do the proper research before purchasing.
+And don’t forget, be wary of the term “holistic” on the packaging as it has not yet become regulated.
+Again, it’s up to you to do the proper research before purchasing.
 Since each dog is different, you’ll want to ensure you’re picking an ingredient combination that will enrich your dog in the most balanced and complete way.

 Our Favorite Holistic Dog Foods

-Canidae uses great ingredients and refrains from using corn, wheat, soy, certain grains, fillers and other by products.
-They make their products in the US and its foods are FDA and USDA approved.
+Canidae uses great ingredients and refrains from using corn, wheat, soy, certain grains, fillers, and other by-products.
+They make their products in the US, and their foods are FDA and USDA approved.
 Dog’s love both the wet and dry formulations.
-Buy yours here!

 Eagle Pack has been around since the 1980s and is one of the first companies out there to advocate for pets to be on holistic diets.
-Their products are also FDA and USDA approved, so you’ll never have to worry about quality.
-There are lots of options, so check them out and buy yours here!
+Their products are also FDA and USDA-approved, so you’ll never have to worry about quality.
+There are lots of options, so check them out\!